noteed/git-notes/README.md

 This is a collection of short notes about Git.
 When some commands are demonstrated, they are run using Nix to capture the results, which are then embedded into Markdown files.
+Those files can be further processed to build HTML files, e.g. with Pandoc.

-For instance to build a repository demonstrating the `git init` command, one can run:
+For instance to build a repository demonstrating the [`git init`](generated/init.md) command, one can run:

 ```
 $ nix-build -A init